minprog/platforms/data-structures/jaccard/contents.md

 ### Step 2: Improve

-By making clever use of existing Python data structures you can both make the code more elegant (simpler and easier to read) and much, much more efficient.
+By making clever use of existing Python data structures, you can both make the code more elegant (simpler and easier to read) and much, much more efficient.

 It should be possible to make this run very fast (in under a second):